-A new research agenda on think tanks
+A research agenda on think tanks

 The research landscape today

-Think tanks are now a well-established topic for scholarly investigation.+ All research about think tanks is concerned with the ideas they produce and propagate and their relation to the political sphere.
-However, researchers have focused on the political activities of these organisations.
+Think tanks are now a well-established topic of scholarly investigation+.
+Research about think tanks is concerned with: defining them, the ideas they produce and propagate, and their relation to the political sphere.
+The existing research on think tanks broadly falls into one of the following specialisms:

-- Attempts to classify these diverse organisations;
+- Attempts to define and classify these diverse organisations+.

-- Understanding a think tank’s role and impact on party politics and their role propagating the ideology of a certain clique within a party;
+- Understanding a think tank’s role and impact on party politics and their role propagating the ideology of a certain clique within a party.

-- Studies of think tanks in specific policy domains or within policy debates;
+- Studies of think tanks in specific policy domains or within policy debates.

-- The potential for think tanks to enable knowledge brokerage and ‘rational’ policy making;
+- The potential for think tanks to enable knowledge brokerage and ‘rational’ policy making.

 - New, specifically sociological, research has taken an interest in the ideas created by think tanks.
 This research also focuses on think tank researchers as representing a distinct mode of intellectual engagement and what the rise of these organisations might mean for the role of critical academic social science in the public sphere.